tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - what real estate investment strategies could work for this neighborhood?
 - ![calgary communities](./calgary-communities.jpg)

+- what's the prompt for AI to get more information on the communities?
+>  - give me more information on the community name=thorncliff in Calgary with the following questions:
+>    - what are nearby amenities, attractions?
+>    - when was the houses were commonly built?
+>    - what are the common building type?
+>    - what are the zoning regulations? does zoning regulations allows more units per lot?
+>    - what is the population? what is the population growth?
+>    - what is the average income in the area?
+>    - what is the crime rate?
+>    - what are the rentals supply/demand in the communities?
+>    - what are the average rents?
+>    - is it A, B, C, D neighborhood?
+>    - what are the long-term potential appreciation compared to current returns and cashflow?
+>    - what is average house prices?
+>    - what real estate investment strategies could work for this neighborhood?

 # Thorncliff, +, +++

 - Thorncliffe offers larger lot sizes and older homes,